- Scientific name: Clupea harengus

 The popular phrase ‘red herring’ is often used to describe an intentionally misleading clue or piece of advice.
 However, no such thing as a red herring exists in nature, and anyone insisting that such a thing exists is either joking or incredibly stupid.
 Also, there is a deep-sea species known as the giant oarfish (Regalecus glesne) which is also known as the king of herrings.
 This species got its name as it was sighted by sailors and fishermen in the 1700s and 1800s at the near to shoals of herring.
 These men mistakenly believed that the massive oarfish was leading the herrings, hence its nickname.
 In reality, this species is not related to the Atlantic herring or any other species of herring.

 Methods and Techniques to Catch Herring

-As a pelagic species herring swim at midwater, at depths anywhere between a few metres below the surface and several hundred metres deep.
+Being a pelagic species herring swim at midwater, at depths anywhere between a few metres below the surface and several hundred metres deep.
 Herring feed mostly on plankton and krill which they take in and filter through their gill rakers.
 Despite many people believing that herring feed exclusively this way, they will in fact also hunt small fish and aquatic creatures which they come across.
 While they are far from a common catch by shore anglers they are sometimes caught on feathers and daylights which are meant for mackerel, while anglers specifically targeting herring sometimes use specifically made very small daylights with size 6 – 8 hooks.
 There is currently no UK shore caught record listed and the qualifying weight is set at 1lb.
 The boat caught record is a herring of 1lb 1oz caught off the coast of Sussex in 1973.
 The International Game Fish Association all-tackle world record is listed as being a herring of 2lb 4oz which was caught by Guillaume Fourrier at Dieppe, France in 2011.